phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_dockerfile.rst

    ``qcom-download-utils/qcom-6.6.65-QLI.1.4-Ver.1.0/build-qcom-wayland``.

 .. note::
-   - **# ERROR: error.GitError: git config (‘–replace-all’,‘color.ui’, ‘auto’): error: could not write config file /home/$USER/.gitconfig: Device or resource busy**
+   - **# ERROR: error.GitError: git config (‘–replace-all’,‘color.ui’, ‘auto’): error: couldn't write config file /home/$USER/.gitconfig: Device or resource busy**

-     This error is triggered when your gitconfig doesn't set the UI color configuration as Git 1.8.4 is enabled by default.
+     As Git 1.8.4 is enabled by default, you will see this error when the UI color configuration is not set in gitconfig.
 To enable color display in your account, run the following command: ``git config --global color.ui auto``.

-   - If a build error is triggered and fixed, run the commands in :ref:`Rebuild <build_with_docker_rebuild>`.
+   - If you see and fix a build error, run the commands in :ref:`Rebuild <build_with_docker_rebuild>`.

 Build QIMP SDK image
 ^^^^^^^^^^^^^^^^^^^^^^